mlzxy/caffe-fpga-opencl/README.md

 - Python Tool to convert your trained caffe model into JSON
 - C++ code that read in your JSON file and run it with OpenCL in:
-  - Support CPU in any machine with CMakeLists.txt
+  - `CMakeLists.txt` for cpu in any OS
+  - `Makefile` for mac CPU
-  - Nvidia GPU with custom Makefile
+  - `Makefile` for Nvidia GPU
-  - Xilinx FPGA with custom tcl building script (So it means to **run a caffe model on FPGA** 😎).
+  - `Tcl building script` for Xilinx FPGA
-  - (no altera support, but I assume it could be extended easily)
+  - (Sorry for no altera support right now, but I assume it could be extended easily)

 ## How to Use